 These enhancements have addressed many of the investment challenges facing DC participants, including increased savings, asset allocation and rebalancing.
 However, we believe that DC plans and the investments employers are providing still fall short as employees transition into their retirement years.

 Most importantly, longevity risk, which Defined Benefit (DB) plans cover through a guaranteed lifetime income, remains unaddressed in the standard DC plan structure.
 This shortcoming leaves DC participants exposed to the catastrophic risk of outliving their assets.

-Our calculations show that most participants would benefit from using part of their balance at retirement to purchase an annuity.
-Not having to protect against the risk of outliving their assets would allow participants to make higher annual withdrawals from the rest of their balance (Figure 2) and would provide them with a more stable income for the rest of their lives.
+Our research shows that many participants would benefit from using part of their balance at retirement to purchase an annuity.
+Not having to protect against the risk of outliving their assets may allow participants to make higher annual withdrawals from the rest of their balance (Figure 2) and may provide them with a more stable income for the rest of their lives.